“`xml

-To sign up for the police academy, you need to meet age, education, and physical fitness requirements.
+You’ll need to meet some age, education, and physical fitness standards.

-Some academies, like the one in Baltimore County, run for 27 weeks and are tough.
+Some academies, like the one in Baltimore County, run for a tough 27 weeks.

 Key Takeaways